jobtalle/pool/README.md

 # pool
 A generic C memory pool.

-Please refer test.c file for how to use generic memory pool.
+Please refer to test.c file for an example.